 Temporary Activation

-The activation and deactivation of IP forwarding, in IPv4, as does IPv6 is handled in /proc files.
-This is /proc/sys/net/ipv4/ip_forward” for IPv4 and “/proc/sys/net/ipv6/conf/all/forwarding for IPv6.
+The activation and deactivation of IP forwarding, in IPv4, as is IPv6, is handled in /proc files.
+This is “/proc/sys/net/ipv4/ip_forward” for IPv4 and “/proc/sys/net/ipv6/conf/all/forwarding” for IPv6.

-If we do a “cat” on these files, we will see that they are by default to 0, to activate the IP forwarding temporarily, it is enough to put them at 1.
+If we do a “cat” on these files, we will see that they are by default to 0, to activate the IP forwarding temporarily, it is enough to set them to 1.
 One can then modify the file or use the “sysctl” command:

-Or, following is one more command to enable temporary:
+Or, following is one more command to enable temporarily:

 Permanent Activation